Classical Multidimensional Scaling on Metric Measure Spaces: Introduction

 \subsection{Organization}

 In \S\ref{sec:fms}, we provide some necessary definitions and results on the classical multidimensional scaling on finite metric spaces.

-In \S\ref{sec:gencMDS}, we consider a generalized version of cMDS for metric measure spaces and prove some basic properties.
-We define a notion of distortion involving the negative eigenvalues of the cMDS operator, and show that it somehow measures non-flatness of a metric measure space.
+In \S\ref{sec:gencMDS}, we consider a generalized version of cMDS for mm-spaces and prove some basic properties.
+We define a notion of distortion involving the negative eigenvalues of the cMDS operator, and show that it somehow measures non-flatness of a mm-space.
 Also, we prove that this generalized cMDS operator is the optimal choice in a certain rigorous sense.
-Next, we show that the generalized cMDS procedure (mapping any metric measure space into $\ell^2$) is well-defined whenever the generalized cMDS operator is traceable.
-Moreover, we provide an example of a metric measure space associated to a non-traceable cMDS operator.
+Next, we show that the generalized cMDS procedure (mapping any mm-space into $\ell^2$) is well-defined whenever the generalized cMDS operator is traceable.
+Moreover, we provide an example of a non-compact mm-space associated to a non-traceable cMDS operator.
 Lastly, we study how a certain notion of thickness of Euclidean data interacts with the embeddings produced by the cMDS operator.

-In \S\ref{sec:ntrvalexmple}, we analyze the behaviour of the generalized cMDS operator on a variety of metric measure spaces which include the circle $\Sp^1$, products such as the $n$-torus, and also metric graphs.
+In \S\ref{sec:ntrvalexmple}, we analyze the behaviour of the generalized cMDS operator on a variety of mm-spaces which include the circle $\Sp^1$, products such as the $n$-torus, and also metric graphs.

 In \S\ref{sec:Spd-1}, we carefully analyze the spectrum of the generalized cMDS operator for higher dimensional spheres $\Sp^{d-1}$ ($d\geq 3$) with their geodesic distance and prove that this operator is in trace class.
 Furthermore, we establish a precise relationship between the geodesic metric of $\Sp^{d-1}$ and the Euclidean metric resulting from applying the generalized cMDS to $\Sp^{d-1}$.